CyVerse-learning-materials/container_camp_workshop_2020/getting_started/agenda.rst

       - time for questions, comments, suggestions
     * -
       - 8:45-10:10
-      - Introduction to Singularity (TBA)
+      - Introduction to Singularity (Tyson Swetnam)
-      -
+      - Using Docker on HPC
     * -
       - 10:10-10:30
       - Coffee and snacks with networking
       - Served in A127-29 across the hall (pls no food/bev in A116)
     * -
       - 10:30-12:00
-      - Integration of Singularity with Docker
+      - Integration of Singularity with Docker (John Fonner)
-      -
+      - Using Docker & Singularity on remote systems
     * -
       - 12:00-1:00
       - Lunch Break (on your own)